|Facts About Boston, Massachusetts|

 About Boston, Massachusetts:

-Boston is the capital and largest city in the Commonwealth of Massachusetts and also the largest city in New England region of America.
+Boston is the capital and largest city in the Commonwealth of Massachusetts and also the largest city in New England region of USA.
 The 'Cradle of Liberty' is a city of venerable neighborhoods, of history intertwined with modernity, of New England literary icons referred as Boston Brahmins, and of American firsts—first public school, first library, first subway system, and first public park.

 Fused with traditions and innovations, the 'City on the Hill' is the birthplace of American Revolution and the Boston Tea Party, home of the baked beans and the sacred cod, enclave of ethnically distinct immigrants, and home turf of Red Sox, Celtics, Bruins, and the Patriots.